Ready to Submit Your Documents?

 Uploading Your Documents

-After you have applied and you have been given a Ryerson Student Number you can activate your Ryerson Online Identity in order to upload specific supporting documents via the Document Upload Page.
+After you have applied and you have been given a Ryerson Student Number, you can activate your Ryerson Online Identity in order to upload specific supporting documents via the Choose>Ryerson Applicant Portal.
 Please review the Common Questions posted below if you are experiencing difficulties.
 Ready to upload your documents?
 Here's how:

 Activate your Ryerson Online Identity.
 Fill in the Activation Form at www.ryerson.ca/accounts/.
 When asked for your Student/Applicant ID, enter your nine-digit Ryerson Student Number.
 Keep a record of your username and password.

-24 hours after activating your Ryerson Online Identity, visit the Document Upload page via the link below to submit documents online.
+24 hours after activating your Ryerson Online Identity, visit your Choose>Ryerson Applicant Portal via the link below to submit documents online.
 Your session will time-out if there is 30 minutes of inactivity.
 To ensure the security of your account, please ensure that you log out after each use.

 If you are offered and accept a Wait List position, it may be in your best interest to familiarize yourself with official transcript submission procedures and/or make arrangements for the submission of official transcripts in the event that you are offered admission at a relatively late date.